 Here are some of the advantages of having an AIO cooler.
 As you will see, the positives tend to outweigh the negatives for most of us that want the best cooling with the least amount of hassle.

 An AIO cooler is very easy to keep clean, like any other part inside your computer.
-All you need is some compressed air and a small brush to help clean the fans.
+You only need some compressed air and a small brush to help clean the fans.

 Compressed air makes short work of cleaning out the dust collected between the radiator’s fins.

 They are easier to install than a custom loop system, permitting a lower barrier to entry for water cooling for your system.

 Custom or open-loop liquid cooling requires maintenance.
 You will have to ensure the parts are kept clean, perform coolant flushes every one to two years, and ensure that you have no leaks or air bubbles in the system.

 You won’t get an air cooler that can compare to the superior cooling of an AIO.

 An AIO cooler draws heat away from the CPU very effectively, and the liquid used for cooling is far superior to heat transfer pipes found on air coolers.

 If you doubt that an air cooler isn’t going to make the grade, an AIO cooler won’t let you down.

 The fans on an AIO are the most likely culprit for generating noise.
 But thankfully, due to the radiator being so efficient, very little air is required to keep it cool.

 So the fans very rarely need to spin up very fast, provided your case has enough air flowing through it.

 It frees up the room around the PC motherboard

 You will love the way your system looks once you have installed an AIO.